WendelHime/gotorrent/README.md

 ```

 ### Known issues

-This program currently isn't supporting UDP trackers so some torrent files won't be able to run at this moment.
+- This program currently isn't supporting UDP trackers so some torrent files won't be able to download at this moment.
+- I've only tested with a couple torrent files like for [debian images](https://www.debian.org/CD/http-ftp/#mirrors) - look for the best mirror for you and if there's any torrent file available you can try it (don't forget to verify/validate hashes!)

 ### Future improvements